wp-plugins/diarypress/readme.txt

 == Changelog ==
 = 4.6 =
 * Minor code improvements
-* Some server complain of headers already sent - resolved = 4.5 =
+* Some servers complain of headers already sent - resolved = 4.5 =
 * Login process now returns to home page unless you are admin
 * Improved performance